nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 #### 9.4.3 Deploy HorizontalPodAutoescaler

-- Create the following manifets file (**reference data: 3.1, 4.1, 4.2, 4.3, 4.4, 4.5, 4.6**) (The namespace should be the same than the deployment namespace):
+- Create the following manifets file (**reference data: 3.1, 4.1, 4.2, 4.3, 4.4, 4.5, 4.6**) (The namespace should be the same than the Deployment namespace):
 ``` yaml
 kind: HorizontalPodAutoscaler
 apiVersion: autoscaling/v2beta1